quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 the peer is allowed to send ACK_FREQUENCY frames independent of whether it also sends the min_ack_delay transport parameter or not.

+An endpoint MUST NOT send ACK_FREQUENCY frames until it has received the min_ack_delay transport parameter from the peer.
+When clients use 0-RTT, they MUST NOT store the value of the server's min_ack_delay transport parameter.
+Due to this, ACK_FREQUENCY frames MUST NOT be sent in 0-RTT packets.

 This Transport Parameter is encoded as per Section 18 of {{QUIC-TRANSPORT}}.

 # ACK_FREQUENCY Frame